Introduction to Git and GitHub

 2 - What is GitHub?

 It's a service for sharing and publishing code.
-Basically, it's like a social network for programmers, and it uses git behind the scenes.
+Basically, it's like a social network for programmers.
+It uses git behind the scenes.

-We will typically work with both Git and GitHub at the same time.
+We usually work with both Git and GitHub in parallel.
 Personally, I think it's the best combination.
 If for some reason you don't like GitHub's interface, you can always use others like Bitbucket.

 To create a GitHub account, just go to their website